tj12323/SGC/docs/Install.md

 # Installation Guide

-This guide provides step-by-step instructions to set up the STC project and its dependencies.
+This guide provides step-by-step instructions to set up the SGC project and its dependencies.

 **Tested Environment:**

 - **OS:** Ubuntu 22.04
-- **Python:** 3.12 (for STC main environment), 3.10 (for DELTA environment)
+- **Python:** 3.12 (for SGC main environment), 3.10 (for DELTA environment)
 - **PyTorch:** 2.4.0 (with CUDA 11.8)
 - **GPU:** NVIDIA RTX 3090 (or similar with sufficient VRAM)